asrivathsan/readsidentifier/README.txt

 OUTPUT

 A number of output files are generated, for result please look at outputprefix.final files.
-When paired-end analyses is done, 3 .final files are generated. outputprefix.final will contain the paired end analyses results.
-While blastout1.XXX.final and blastout2.XXX.final contain the single end analyses results
+When paired-end analyses is done, 3 .final files are generated. outputprefix.final will contain the paired end analyses results, while blastout1.XXX.final and blastout2.XXX.final contain the single end analyses results

 CITATION